mnemnion/JLpeg.jl/Plans.md

 This saves us a frame in both the VM stack and the capture stack, in a common workload.

 Note: We can't apply this optimization if there are nested captures and the CloseCapture is of group type.
+There are ways to do it but, as far as I've been able to figure, they involve fiddling around with the capture list after match, in a way which has got to be slower than just allowing a bracketed capture.
+The VM ends up collapsing open/close pairs which are touching anyway, so the capture list should end up being entirely full captures except for groups, which are inherently nested structures.

 ### Prefix Matching